ml-struct-bio/cryodrgn/README.md

       --datadir DATADIR  Optionally provide path to input .mrcs if loading from a .star or .cs file

-Since larger images require longer training times, it is recommended to first train cryoDRGN on images downsized to D=128, (128x128 pixel image):
+Since larger images take (much) longer to train, we recommend first downsampling images to 128x128:

     $ cryodrgn downsample [input particle stack] -D 128 -o particles.128.mrcs

-The maximum recommended image size is D=256, so it is also recommended to downsample your images to D=256 if your images are larger than 256x256:
+The maximum recommended image size is D=256, so we also recommend downsampling your images to D=256 if your images are larger than 256x256:

     $ cryodrgn downsample [input particle stack] -D 256 -o particles.256.mrcs

 The input file format can be a single `.mrcs` file, a `.txt` file containing paths to multiple `.mrcs` files, a `.star` file, or a cryoSPARC `.cs` file.
 For the latter two options, if the relative paths to the `.mrcs` are broken, the argument `--datadir` can be used to supply the path to where the `.mrcs` files are located.

-If there are memory issues with large particle stacks, add the `--chunk 10000` argument to save out images as separate `.mrcs` files of 10k images.
+If there are memory issues with downsampling large particle stacks, add the `--chunk 10000` argument to save images as separate `.mrcs` files of 10k images.

 ### 2. Parse image poses from a consensus homogeneous reconstruction

-CryoDRGN expects image poses in a binary pickle format (`.pkl`).
+CryoDRGN expects image poses to be stored in a binary pickle format (`.pkl`).
 Use the `parse_pose_star` or `parse_pose_csparc` command to extract the poses from a `.star` file or a `.cs` file, respectively.

 Example usage to parse image poses from a RELION 3.1 starfile: